 Provinces differ significantly in their operating spending on post-secondary education.
 In 2017-2018, the provincial transfer for general operating to post-secondary education was highest in Newfoundland and Labrador (1.4%), Nova Scotia (1.4%), and Quebec (1.3%), while it was lowest in British Columbia (0.8%), Ontario (0.7%) and Alberta (0.7%).

-The average funding per full-time equivalent (FTE) student in Canada over this fifteen-year period increased by just 1.6%, though this masks significant variation among the provinces which is significant over this time period.
-Per FTE student funding increased significantly in Newfoundland and Labrador (66%), New Brunswick (33%), Nova Scotia (29%), Saskatchewan (16%) and Alberta (13%), while it declined significantly in British Columbia (17%).
-Ontario and Quebec, where two-thirds of all students in Canada are enrolled, funding was stagnant at 0.7% and 1.2% respectively.
+The average funding per full-time equivalent (FTE) student over this fifteen-year period declined by 0.5%, though this masks significant variation among the provinces.
+Per FTE student funding increased significantly in Newfoundland and Labrador (68%), New Brunswick (28%) and Nova Scotia (27%), Alberta (12%) and Saskatchewan (11%), while it declined significantly in British Columbia (19%), Manitoba (5%), and Quebec (4%).
+Ontario, where almost 40% of all students in Canada are enrolled, funding was stagnant at 1.8%.

 This table shows university revenues and expenditures for the 2017-2018 academic year.